StarrrAshes/Cortex/README.md

-# HIVE — Upcycled Hexagonal Hanging Planters
+# CORTEX — Upcycled Hexagonal Hanging Planters

 A single-page, GitHub Pages-ready website for HIVE — a student-led upcycling business that converts discarded PET water bottles into 3D-printed modular